Stephen Morris (drummer): Personal life

 In 1979, Morris was questioned about the Yorkshire Ripper case.
 Joy Division's touring schedule happened to be similar to Peter Sutcliffe's movements which led to the police's suspicion.
 Following gigs in Halifax, Huddersfield, Leeds and Manchester, both Morris and bass player Peter Hook were questioned.

 Morris married fellow New Order member Gillian Gilbert in 1994.
 The couple live in Rainow, Cheshire, and have two daughters.

-He is science fiction fan, particularly of the TV series Doctor Who.
+He is a science fiction fan, particularly of the TV series Doctor Who.
 He has a full-sized Dalek replica in his rehearsal room, which Sumner has called "the sixth member" of New Order.
 He also owns several military vehicles including a Mark IV Ferret armoured reconnaissance vehicle and several tanks.